 Initiates a merge operation on the specified shadow set.
 This qualifier is useful if the shadow set was created with the INITIALIZE/SHADOW command without the use of the /ERASE qualifier.
-For more information about using /DEMAND_MERGE, refer to the HP Volume Shadowing for OpenVMS manual.
+For more information about using /DEMAND_MERGE, see the HP Volume Shadowing for OpenVMS manual.

-You cannot specify /ALL with /DEMAND MERGE.
+You cannot specify /ALL with /DEMAND_MERGE.